Monrava/gke-playground-public/README.md

 # Insecure GKE Deployment
 A GKE cluster deployment for the most insecure cluster settings possible.
 Can be imported as a module for other tests

+:warning:
+This is an experimental repository for demo/playground purposes.
+Do not use in production.

 ## Configure Local environment
 1. Install gcloud using this link: https://cloud.google.com/sdk/docs/install